pearcej/cppds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 The remaining methods ``append``, ``insert``, ``index``, and ``pop`` are left as exercises.
-Remember that each of these must take into account whether the change is taking place at the head of the list or someplace else.
-Also, ``insert``, ``index``, and ``pop`` require that we name the positions of the list.
+Remember that each of these must take into account whether the change is taking place at the head of the linked list or someplace else.
+Also, ``insert``, ``index``, and ``pop`` require that we name the positions of the linked list.
 We will assume that position names are integers starting with 0.

 .. admonition:: Self Check